 In the empirical sciences, which alone can furnish us with information about the world we live in, proofs do not occur, if we mean by ‘proof’ an argument which establishes once and forever the truth of a theory. – Karl Popper

 To know absolute truth (outside of mathematics), we would have to be omniscient.
 Proof is final, but we operate in time and everything is constantly changing.
 Proof is binary (yes/no, true/false), but many things do not fit a binary system – some things are both/and, or a matter of conditions, or a factor of degrees.
 There are so many things we don’t yet fully understand – even our own minds.
+For example, did you know that recent research suggests human emotions are socially constructed and not hard-wired?
 The things we think we understand have been observed and measured by our limited perspective, tools and technology.
 New discoveries are happening every day at a faster and faster pace.

 I recently listened to a talk where someone described, in the days before we could observe the solar system, the seeming truth that the sun rises in the east and sets in the west.
 With our limited tools and perspective at the time, this appeared incontrovertible.
 As new tools developed to see beyond the horizon, additional information was revealed and we came to understand a bigger picture – the Earth rotates around the sun.